-How to make a fillable form in excel, word or a pdf
+How to make a fillable form without excel, word or a pdf using nSpek

-If you work in an organization where someone collects important information (data) on a regular basis, then you are probably here because it is time to modernize your process.
+If you work in an organization where someone collects important information (data collection) on a regular basis, then you are probably here because it is time to modernize your process.